United Kingdom Security Vetting: Applicant

 - evidence of identification, for example: birth certificate, passport (also required as evidence of travel), driving licence, identity card

 - Deed Poll or certificate of declaration in respect of any change of name

 - naturalisation or registration certificate

 - marriage certificate/civil partnership documents

-- bank current accounts (statements for the last 3 months)
+- bank statements for any current accounts (last three months)

 - details and statements of all loans and hire purchase agreements